 - Make sure that the battery terminals are clean.

-NOTE: If the CHARGE lamp does not light or blink while charging, the terminals may be dirty.
+If the CHARGE lamp doesn't light or blink while charging, the terminals may be dirty.
 Wipe the dust away with a dry cloth or cotton swab.
-Do not touch the terminals with your hands or metals.
+Don't touch the terminals with your hands or metals.

 The pictures below are a comparison of clean and dirty terminals.

-- Make sure that the battery is inserted in the correct orientation.
+- Make sure to insert the batteries in the correct orientation.

 - Turn on the camera.

-- If the camera is still not turning on, attempt to turn on the camera in Playback/Edit mode by moving the mode switch to the Playback/Edit mode or by pressing the Playback button.
+- If the camera still won't turn on, try to turn on the camera in Playback/Edit mode by moving the mode switch to the Playback/Edit mode or by pressing the Playback button.

 - Switch the unit to Camera mode and attempt to turn on the camera.

-- If the issue is not resolved, try connecting the AC power adapter to the camera and a working electrical outlet.
+- If the issue is not resolved, connect the AC power adapter to the camera and a working electrical outlet.

-NOTE: Skip this step if the camera being used does not support the use of an AC adapter.
+Skip this step if your camera doesn't support the use of an AC adapter.

-- If the camera will still not turn on, connect the camera to a working USB port on a computer.
+- Connect the camera to a working USB port of a computer, then turn it on

-NOTE: If the camera is charging using the computer, the AC adapter may need to be replaced.
+If the camera battery charges while connected to the computer, the AC adapter may need to be replaced.

-NOTE: If the camera turns on but is exhibiting a different issue, try the following links:
+If the camera turns on, but has a different issue, one of these articles may help: